intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/MqttPubAWS/README.md

 ## What you'll learn
 From this code sample tutorial you'll learn how to:
 * Setup an AWS account and a Thing (a representation of a cloud device)
-* Create a certificate for your Thing and enter that certificate in a “Secret” tab (located in the Arduino Create IDE)
+* Create a certificate for your Thing to authenticate your device's connection to AWS IoT
 * View MQTT Messages (sensor data) with the AWS IoT MQTT Client

 ## Gather your materials